 How do I make southern potato salad for 25 people?

 This recipe is about 6 servings of creamy country potato salad.
-To make enough for 25 people, multiple the recipe by 4.
+To make enough for 25 people, multiply the recipe by 4.
 The serving size is around 1/2 cup.

 Here’s an easy reference on how much potato salad to make per person if making from scratch: How Much Potato Salad Per Guest for You BBQ